 Chronic myeloid leukemia (CML) is a type of cancer that affects the bone marrow.
 It starts in the cells that form blood, with cancer cells building up slowly over time.
 The diseased cells don’t die when they should and gradually crowd out healthy cells.
-People often don’t realize they have CML for several years.
-But if left untreated, the cancer can eventually invade the blood and spread to other organs.

-CML is likely caused by a genetic mutation that leads a blood cell to produce too much of the tyrosine kinase protein.
+CML is likely caused by a genetic mutation that causes a blood cell to produce too much of the tyrosine kinase protein.
 This protein is what allows the cancer cells to grow and multiply.

 - nausea and vomiting